raphael-group/hotnet2/README_HC.md

     print 'Tree in Newick format:'
         print '    ',newick_representation
-    print 'Tree in our format:'
+    print 'Tree in our specialized format:'
     for v in T:
         print '    ',v,':',T[v]
     print 'Condensing weights:'